-2.13 Disruption to the transportation of completed examination scripts Criteria for implementation of the plan
+2.13 Disruption to the transportation of completed examination scripts

-Delay in normal collection arrangements for completed examination scripts/assessment evidence Centre actions to mitigate the impact of the disruption
+Delay in normal collection arrangements for completed examination scripts/assessment evidence

 - Where examinations are part of the national 'yellow label' service or where awarding bodies arrange collections, the centre will seek advice from the awarding body.
 The centre should not make their own arrangements for transportation unless told to do so by the awarding bodies. - For any examinations where the centre makes its own arrangements for transportation, alternative dispatch options that comply with the requirements detailed in the JCQ Instructions for Conducting Examinations will be investigated. - The centre will ensure secure storage of completed examination papers until collection.